petrmoravek6/WebAppRadar/doc/INSTALL_MANUAL.md

 In order to determine these pieces of information, the app visits all the found hostnames via headless HTTP browser.
 It reads the whole page content and looks for specific HTML element parts.
 If the element part is found using regular expressions, the app matches the given hostname with the name of the application.

 Similar principle is used for searching the version of the web app.
-Another regexp with parameter is used for searching the current version of the web app from the HTML page content.
+Regular expression with parameter is used for searching the current version of the web app from the HTML page content.

 Here is an example for `Grafana` web application defined in `web-apps.json`:
 ```json